Andre Rison: Cleveland Browns

-After the 1994 season, Rison signed a lucrative free agent contract with Cleveland, where he was expected to become the featured receiving threat for the Browns, who had made the playoffs the year before.
+After the 1994 season, Rison signed a lucrative free agent contract with the Cleveland Browns, as operated by Art Modell, who had to take a loan for the signing bonus for a deal was totalled five years for $17 million, which was at the time the most lucrative wide receiver deal ever signed.
+Rison was expected to become the featured receiving threat for the Browns, who had made the playoffs the year before.
 Rison, who had been named to the Pro Bowl in four of his previous six seasons, had career lows in receptions (47), yards (701), touchdowns (3), receptions per game (2.9), and yards per game (43.8).
-Rison also developed a feud with the Cleveland fans, who were angered over the announcement that the team would be relocating to Baltimore.
+Rison also developed a feud with the Cleveland fans, who were angered over the announcement that the team would be relocating to Baltimore to go with his performance, with Rison later stating he had received death threats mailed to him.
 After a home loss to the Packers, Rison, who had been booed by the fans throughout the game, lashed out, stating, "We didn't make the fucking move.
 So, for all the booers, fuck you too.
 I'll be glad when we get to Baltimore, if that's the case.
 We don't have any home-field advantage.
 I've never been booed at home.
 Baltimore's our home.
 Baltimore, here we come."
-Rison, however, did not make the move with the team to Baltimore as he joined the Jacksonville Jaguars in the offseason.
+Rison, however, did not make the move with the team to Baltimore as he was released to make room for the new first round picks drafted by the Ravens (Ray Lewis and Jonathan Ogden).
+He joined the Jacksonville Jaguars in the offseason.

-Later career
+Jacksonville Jaguars

 In 1996, Rison spent the first ten games with the Jacksonville Jaguars, catching 34 passes for 458 yards and two touchdowns.
-Rison had a miscommunication with quarterback Mark Brunell in week 12 that resulted in an interception in a 28-3 loss to the Pittsburgh Steelers.
+Rison had a miscommunication with quarterback Mark Brunell in week 12 that resulted in an interception in a 28–3 loss to the Pittsburgh Steelers.
 This mistake caused tempers to flare between the two, and Rison was subsequently released.

+Green Bay Packers

 The Green Bay Packers claimed Rison off of waivers on November 20, 1996.
 He played in five of the remaining games, catching 13 passes for 135 yards and one touchdown.
-In three playoff games, culminating in a Super Bowl appearance, he caught seven passes for 143 yards and two touchdowns.
+In three playoff games, culminating in a Super Bowl appearance, he caught seven passes for 143 yards and two touchdowns, with Rison catching the opening touchdown in Super Bowl XXXI, a 35–21 victory.